Cold Case: The Lost MNIST Digits: Acknowledgments

 \section{Acknowledgments}

-We thank Chris Burges, Corinna Cortes, and Yann LeCun for the limited but precious information they were able to share with us about the birth of MNIST, and Larry Jackel for his constructive comments about this "cold case". \fi
+We thank Chris Burges, Corinna Cortes, and Yann LeCun for the precious information they were able to share with us about the birth of MNIST.
+We thank Larry Jackel for instigating the whole MNIST project and for commenting on this "cold case".
+We thank Maithra Raghu for pointing out how QMNIST could be used to corroborate the results of~\citet{pmlr-v97-recht19a}.
+We thank Ben Recht, Ludwig Schmidt and Roman Werpachowski for their constructive comments. \fi

 \ifsupplementary